 Sarah is a social researcher by background who applies qualitative research methods to applied health research.
-Research interests include service delivery, clinical decision-making, treatment-seeking behaviour, patient experiences and using theoretical frameworks to understand the implementation of complex interventions.
+Research interests include clinical decision-making, treatment-seeking behaviour, patient experiences, service delivery and using theoretical frameworks to understand the implementation of complex interventions.
 She has experience of these both within the NHS and in global health settings.

 Her DPhil was based in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences, University of Oxford and explored the organisation and delivery of clubfoot treatment services in Malawi using ethnographic research methods.

 Methodological expertise includes ethnography, participant observation, semi-structured interviews, focus groups and case studies.
 Qualitative analysis techniques are thematic analysis, framework approach, grounded theory and abductive analyses.
 She also has experience in using established techniques to conduct systematic syntheses of existing qualitative research.

 What factors impact on the implementation of clubfoot treatment services in low and middle-income countries?: A narrative synthesis of existing qualitative studies

 Drew S. et al, (2018), BMC Musculoskeletal Disorders, 19

 Models of care for the delivery of secondary fracture prevention after hip fracture: a health service cost, clinical outcomes and cost-effectiveness study within a region of England